nxtcoder19/go-learning/README.md

 - Standalone blocks of code that are not associated with any type.
 - Functions are defined using the `func` keyword.
 - Can be called independently.
+- Ex: a public diary which can be acces by anyone

     ```bash
     func Add(a int, b int) int {